jonnonz1/nz-statute-book/acts/public/1961/engineering-associates-act-1961.md

 (3) Every person commits an offence against this Act who, not being a member of an association, uses or causes or permits to be used any written words, titles, or initials, or any written abbreviation of any words, titles, or initials, which are intended to cause or may reasonably cause any person to believe that he is a member of an association when he is not a member, or that he has any status in an association when he does not have that status.

 ### 34 Penalty for offences
-Every person who commits an offence against this Act for which no penalty is provided in this Act elsewhere than in this section is liable on summary conviction to a fine not exceeding 50 pounds, and, where the offence is a continuing one, to a further fine not exceeding 5 pounds for every day during which the offence has continued.
+Every person who commits an offence against this Act for which no penalty is provided in this Act elsewhere than in this section is liable on conviction to a fine not exceeding $100, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence has continued.

 ### 35 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make all such regulations as may in his opinion be necessary or expedient for giving full effect to the provisions of this Act and for the due administration thereof.